-Summer break is nearly here, and there is a steady stream of applications from high school and college students seeking short-term employment.
-You’re looking to fill some part-time positions and take advantage of the young adults in need of extra cash while out of school.
+Summer break is here, and there is a steady stream of applications from candidates seeking short-term employment.
+You’re looking to fill some part-time positions and take advantage of the talent available during their summer break.
 These hires will only be on the payroll for a short while, so you decide to forego your standard background screening process.

 Is your business willing to get burned?
 One bad hire can cause damage that lasts well beyond the few months of summer.
 Let’s explore why it’s important to screen all employees, even those that will only last one season.

 They May Have the Same Access as your Permanent Employees

 Temporary employees are often able to access all things that permanent employees may be privy to, from company data and financials to customer information.
 Studies show a bad hire can cost companies more than just money.
 Background checks provide insight into a person’s history, which may contain areas of concern for you as an employer, making them a critical step in safeguarding your business.

 Regardless of the length of employment, every staff member is a representative of your organization.
 A lackadaisical work effort or history of not following rules can negatively impact the client or customer experience.
 Verifying the employment histories can help uncover potential issues that may arise during their tenure at your business.

 You May Decide to Keep Them on Staff